shlexware/rayfield-docs/src/pages/interactive-elements.md

 ## Check the value of an existing element

-To check the current value of an existing element, using the variable, you can do `ElementName.CurrentValue`, if it's a keybind or dropdown, you will need to use `KeybindName.CurrentKeybind` or `DropdownName.CurrentOption`
+Checking the current value of an existing element, using the variable:

+- Keybinds — `Element.CurrentKeybind`
+- Dropdowns — `Element.CurrentOption`
+- Other — `Element.CurrentValue`

 You can also check it via the flags from `Rayfield.Flags`